Refinitiv/Real-Time-SDK/CSharp/Ema/TestTools/QATools/qa_readme.txt

 ----------------------------------
 Series200NiProvider201-ProvFunc-001
-    Alters NiProvider to use user dispatch and checking for status to recovery connection with attached new argument to request dictionary and configuration for HTTPs Encryption.
+    Alters NiProvider to use user dispatch and checking for status to recovery connection with attached new argument to request dictionary and configuration for Encryption.

 Series200NiProvider201-ProvFunc-001
     Alter NiProvider to add programmatic config and tunneling arguments.